OutSystems/docs-product/src/deliver-mobile/manage-distribution-options/intro.md

 1. Test your app extensively.
 With the store-only updates, your users may update the apps less frequently, and you need to ensure that the native shell, the client side, and the server side of your app work correctly for all existing and new users.

 1. Manually start the generation of a native mobile build in the target environment.
-In the current version of this early access feature, you need to start the build process manually.
+In the current version of this technical preview, you need to start the build process manually.

 1. Submit the build to the app stores.